-Citation: Source: Adrian Vatter 2018: Swiss Federalism.
+Source: Adrian Vatter 2018: Swiss Federalism.
 The Transformation of a Federal Model.
 Routledge: New York/London

 Voter registration and voting rights are well protected.
 Registration is a simple process, taking place simultaneously with the registration of a residence.
-Citizens must be at least 16 to vote.
+Citizens must be at least 16 years old to vote (which is exceptionally inclusive by international standards).
 The country has made efforts to allow non-resident citizens to vote from overseas.
+All Austrian citizens living abroad may register to vote in a region they previously lived in or have a close relationship with; registration is valid for 10 years.